aoijs/documentation/functions/usdroleperms-1.md

 })
 ```

-{% hint style="info" %}
-This will only return Moderation Permissions, If the role has Manage Messages, the bot will return Manage Messages, If it has Send Messages, the bot will not return Send Messages.
+> ℹ️ This will only return Moderation Permissions, If the role has Manage Messages, the bot will return Manage Messages, If it has Send Messages, the bot will not return Send Messages.
-{% endhint %}

 ### List of Moderation Permissions: